 Raja Sweets & Indian Cuisine (31853 Alvarado Blvd.): Free food for Union City seniors and families in need, every day from 12:00 p.m.- 8:00 p.m.

 School meals: New Haven Unified School District will have four sites available throughout the District for free “Grab and Go” breakfasts and lunches for all students.
-“Grab and Go” locations are: James Logan High, Cesar Chavez Middle, Alvarado Elementary, and Hillview Crest Elementary School, Mondays and Wednesdays from 9:00 a.m. to 12:00 p.m (English and Spanish pdf)
+“Grab and Go” locations are: James Logan High, Cesar Chavez Middle, Alvarado Elementary, and Hillview Crest Elementary School, Mondays and Wednesdays from 7:30 a.m. to 1:00 p.m.
+Grab and Go will expand to Fridays starting on September 25.

 Due to Coronavirus (COVID-19), children who are eligible for free or reduced-price meals at school will get extra food benefits.
 These food benefits are called Pandemic EBT or P-EBT benefits.
 P-EBT benefits help families in California buy food when schools are closed because of the coronavirus emergency.
 Families will get up to $365 per eligible child on their P-EBT card to use on food and groceries.
 Families can buy food in most grocery stores and farmers’ markets.
 Families can also use their P-EBT cards to make food purchases online.